pucheng-tan/WordFlow-wiki/Meetings/Other-Meetings.md

 1. Demonstration of potential GUI structures

 ## Meeting Notes & Outcomes
+- today we went over what everyone is working on

+Sarah - working on log in screen
+      - showed a nice looking working version

+Cameron - working on main menu plus other windows
+        - nothing to show

+Pucheng - really busy with 332, will start on the weekend

+Tara - organization of issues
+     - hardcoding contexManager
+     - at log in, you instantiate a contextService, when communicating with with firebase, ask for user key from

+Abdul - working with Tara

 ## Action Items
 1. Make a complete version of basic structure for the GUI to potentially be able to merge with master.